Be careful what you wish for

 Except as the night faded to the day I begun to worry.
 I felt like I was burning up and no matter what position I sat or lay I just couldn’t get comfortable.
 My right side hurt as if somebody was grinding their fist into the into my back.
 The muscles in my abdominals screamed every time I threw up.
 Peeing was frequent and painful.

 I took a taxi and met my baby sister at the emergency GP’s clinic at the station.
-The unsympathetic Dr diagnosed me with Nori, the sickness virus, that had been doing the rounds.
-But I’d had kidney pains before and this felt suspiciously similar.
-Finally after me being uncharacteristically pushy (the pain was making me be less British about everything) he relented and agreed to test me for UTI (urinary tract infection).
+The unsympathetic Dr diagnosed me with Noro, the sickness virus, that had been doing the rounds.
+But I’d had kidney pains before and this felt suspiciously similar to the UTI’s (urinary tract infection) I’d had as a child.
+Finally after me being uncharacteristically pushy (the pain was making me be less British about everything) he relented and agreed to test me for UTI .
 We waited over an hour for the results (the Dr had gone home and forgotten to do the test).
 But when saw another Dr, she confirmed I had a UTI and prescribed some antibiotics.

 With the help of my sister, god love her, I got home unscathed.
 Apart from an undignified bout of puking up the antibiotics outside the Co-op.
 That night I couldn’t sleep.
 I woke early opened the curtains and stared out at the people going to work counting down the hours until HWSNB came home.
 HSWNBN was the perfect nurse plying me with painkillers and cranberry juice.
 (I couldn’t stomach anything for almost two weeks except juice and a small portion of plain rice.)